Intro to Body-Oriented Therapy: Part 2 What Actually Happens?

 When we're at a point of being ready for more in-depth processing of trauma or overwhelming emotion, we again look to the body for guidance.
-Now we're not only looking for resources, but also for survival defenses that got "stuck" and left unresolved.
+Now we're not only looking for resources, but also for survival defenses that got "stuck" and needs that were left unresolved.

 Perhaps when a client talks about the car accident they experienced, we notice that their arms tense up and their palms press away from their body.
 I would direct them to mindfully follow through with this movement, as it may be key to the client completing a protective instinct that they weren't able to actually complete when the car accident happened.
 In doing so, we allow the body to finally release the frozen instinct.
 Oftentimes other, deeper emotions will emerge and we’ll process these in manageable slices so as not to cause overwhelm.
 I’ll guide my client to use the somatic resources that we built earlier on in therapy in order to stay grounded throughout this process.